Who can become an organ donor?

 In rare cases, the organs of donors with HIV have been used to help others with the same conditions.

-Can I become an organ donor if I am unable to donate blood?
+Can you become an organ donor if you are unable to donate blood?

 If you don’t or can’t give blood you can still be a potential organ donor.

 There may be specific reasons why it has not been possible to donate blood such as having had a blood transfusion (or blood products) since 1 January 1980.
 Or there may be reasons why you could not give blood because of your health at the time.
 Sometimes a simple thing like a cold or medication that you are taking can prevent you from donating blood.

 The decision about whether some or all organs or tissue are suitable for transplant is always made by a medical specialist at the time of donation, taking into account your medical history.

 How will the change to an opt out organ donation system for England affect you?